astriaai/astria-docs/docs/use-cases/35-virtual-try-on.md

 3. Use 9:16 aspect-ratio i.e: 768x1280 width x height for generating the image.
 4. Use controlnet pose, preferably preprocessed stick figure.
 Set `controlnet conditioning scale` to a low 0.3-0.5 and
 5. Turn on super resolution, super resolution details and inpaint faces for better results.
+6. Avoid occlusions covering the garment in the generated image such as hands or a bag - The garment should be clearly visible.

 It is recommended to use 9:16 aspect-ratio - `512x680` width x height for the input image.